ckihm/go-devcontainer-template/README.md

 Linux files for a running WSL distro are located at \\wsl$\<distro_name>

 ### SSH Key

+#### Windows Host

+Enabling SSH Agent using PowerShell
+PowerShell should be run as Administrator to be able to execute the below steps

+Set-Service -Name ssh-agent -StartupType Automatic Set-Service -Name ssh-agent -Status Running

+#### WSL OS

 Open your WSL System (e.g. Ubuntu) and follow the lixus specific intructions to generate and add ssh key files: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent